Gabadinho Mhango

-Hellings Frank "Gabadinho" Mhango (born 27 September 1992) is a Malawian professional footballer who plays as a striker for South African Premier Division club Marumo Gallants and the Malawi national team.
+Hellings Frank "Gabadinho" Mhango (born 27 September 1992) is a Malawian professional footballer who plays as a striker for Richards Bay and the Malawi national team.

 Club career

 Mhango has played club football for Brave Warriors, Big Bullets, Bloemfontein Celtic, Lamontville Golden Arrows and Bidvest Wits.

 In June 2019, he signed for Orlando Pirates.

 He moved to AmaZulu in June 2022.
+He then played for Moroka Swallows, Marumo Gallants, and Richards Bay.

 International career

 He made his international debut for Malawi in 2012.
 In September 2012, Mhango was called to the Malawi squad for the forthcoming Africa Cup of Nations qualifying match against Ghana.
 In May 2013, it was announced that he would be unavailable for two forthcoming World Cup qualifying matches due to his school exams.
 Mhango scored twice in Malawi's first 2015 Africa Cup of Nations qualifying match against Chad on 17 May 2014.

 Mhango's goal during the 2021 African Cup of Nations against Morocco made it to the top three of CAF Awards for the goal of the tournament.